michelleconville/hangman/README.md

 *   It would be nice to include a scoreboard so that user can compare their score.
 This could increase the challenge for users to try and beat their previous scores.

-*   The ability to guess the entire word and once word was guessed return option of playagain Y/N
+*   The ability to guess the entire word and once word was guessed return option of play again Y/N

 ## Testing